lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 expanding them in a Taylor series to first order about some "linearization energy."
 This is explained in detail in Richard Martin's book, _Electronic Structure_.

-The importance of the linear method to electronic structure cannot be overstated.
-It, together with Slater's X-&alpha; method to approximate the difficult Fock exchange with a simpler functional of the density, and which was subsequently formalized into rigorous [density-functional theory](http://journals.aps.org/pr/abstract/10.1103/PhysRev.136.B864) by Hohenberg and Kohn, forms the basis for most of modern electronic structure theory in condensed matter.

 <div onclick="elm = document.getElementById('linear'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
 here for a brief description of the linear method and its extension using local orbitals.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="linear">{:/}